For Participants

 Accelerometery

-We have collected participant physical activity data (24 hour continuous 8-day triaxial 100Hz accelerometery) for a smaller subset of the Generations study.
+We collect physical activity data (24 hour continuous 8-day triaxial 100Hz accelerometery) for some participants in the Generations Study.

 Urine Samples